Learning Geometry and Topology via Multi-Chart Flows: GEOMETRY OF SINGLE-CHART FLOWS

 \begin{theorem} The geodesic equation in the latent space induced by the pullback metric \eqref{eq:riemannian_metric} is given by

-\end{theorem} The proof can be found in the Appendix.
+\end{theorem} The proof can be found in Section~\ref{sec:app-exp-maps-proof}.
 We remark that this is similar to the geodesic induced by Fisher information matrix with Gaussian likelihood \citep{song2018accelerating}.
 The algorithm for solving exponential maps involves explicitly forming the Jacobian matrix, calculating the Riemannian metric and its inverse, thus has complexity $O(d^{3})$.
 However, $d$ can be much smaller than the dimensionality of the ambient space $D$.
 Moreover, one can avoid explicitly calculating and storing the higher order gradient tensors.
-Further discussions on the computational aspects can be found in the Appendix.
+Further discussions can be found in Section~\ref{sec:app_imp_geo}.

-\paragraph{Geodesics and Logarithmic maps.} A geodesic correspond to the curve with minimum energy.
-As such, one can parameterize a curve using a cubic spline in the latent space of the flow and optimize its parameters to minimize the energy as observed in the ambient space \citep{yang:arxiv:2018, detlefsen2021stochman}.
+\paragraph{Geodesics and Logarithmic Maps.} A geodesic corresponds to a curve with locally minimum energy.
+One can thus parameterize a curve using a cubic spline in the latent space of the flow and optimize its parameters to minimize the energy as observed in the ambient space \citep{yang:arxiv:2018, detlefsen2021stochman}.
 Having the optimized curve, we can estimate the distance between the two end points using discretization techniques, and the logarithmic map as the initial velocity.

-\paragraph{Pathology of single-chart flows.} A single-chart flow is, by definition, a bijection between a $d$-dimensional Euclidean space and the learned manifold.
+\paragraph{Pathology of Single-Chart Flows.} A single-chart flow is, by definition, a bijection between a $d$-dimensional Euclidean space and the learned manifold.
 As such, the learned manifold is constrained to be diffeomorphic to a Euclidean space.
 This is a fundamental limitation: when the underlying data manifold is not diffeomorphic to Euclidean, the flow cannot reliably represent its global structure.
 Perhaps the simplest example is the circle: although it can be parameterized by a single angular coordinate, the fact that $a$ and $a + 2\pi$ refer to the same point for any $a \in \R$ means it is not Euclidean.
 In practice, covering the circle with a single flow inevitably introduces a small ``gap'' in the learned manifold.
 As a result, the implied geodesics are necessarily suboptimal as a geodesic needs to traverse the entire circle to connect the two sides of the gap.
 In addition, the implied topology is wrong.

-\section{Modeling using multi-chart flows}
+\section{MODELING USING MULTI-CHART FLOWS}